 Every risk taken is a decision to taste life and not allow fear to control your every move.

-Each new dawn is a whisper to receive with gratitude, to breathe deeply, to pick up joy.
+Each new dawn is a gentle call to receive with gratitude, to breathe deeply, to pick up joy.

 Every loss ushers in a season of intense grief and remembering the importance of loving well in the moment.